shay123g/ToDoList/README.md

 # ToDoList
-This is simple implementation of 'To do list" app in REST architecture.
+This is simple implementation of 'To do list" app in REST architecture

+using:

+-Spring JPA

+-Spring Boot

+-Spring security (JWT  barear token)

+and H2 in-memory DB

 # Deployment